cloudmesh-community/hid-sp18-523/paper/paper.md

 careful while choosing application scope; if application scope is only for accessing data we should only select Data scope else developers will get access to user, audit related information as well.
 Once Client Id and Client Secret is obtained, next step to obtain access token.
-We can make following request to obtain access token using Id and secret @hid-sp18-523-Authticate
+Following request can be made to obtain access token using Id and secret @hid-sp18-523-Authticate

     $curl -v -u {CLIENT_ID}:{CLIENT_SECRET}